The Exaggerated Death of Ultra Boy: The Return of Superboy

 Superboy awakens, with Ultra Boy's conscious memories and personality overriding his own.
-Baffled by Superboy's appearance in the 30th century, particularly in light of Saturn Girl's command that he remain in his own era, team leader Lightning Lad takes six Legionnaires with him to 20th-century Smallville: Phantom Girl, Karate Kid, Dawnstar, Saturn Girl, Blok, and Superboy.
-Their Time Bubble materializes as a nuclear bomb is detonating.
+Baffled by Superboy's appearance in the 30th century, particularly in light of Saturn Girl's command that he remain in his own era, (Note: After the Psycho-Warrior revealed the details of Jonathan and Martha Kent's deaths to Superboy, Saturn Girl subconsciously ordered Superboy to remain in the 20th century, where he would forget specific facts about his future life. – Legion of Super-Heroes vol. 2, #259 (January 1980)) team leader Lightning Lad takes six Legionnaires with him to 20th-century Smallville: Phantom Girl, Karate Kid, Dawnstar, Saturn Girl, Blok, and Superboy.
+(Note: As this group departs for the past, Batman inadvertently travels forward in time and arrives in the 30th century.
+Shortly thereafter, he and another group of Legionnaires (including honorary member Rond Vidar) prevent a terrorist bombing. – The Brave and the Bold #179 (October 1981)) Their Time Bubble materializes as a nuclear bomb is detonating.
 Superboy funnels the radiation harmlessly into space, but is unexpectedly attacked by the U.S. Army, who claims that he stole and detonated the bomb.
 The Legionnaires flee, seeking sanctuary at the Kent home.
 The group decides to briefly return to the 30th century, but the Time Bubble begins to shake violently and shatters.
 Suddenly, the Time Trapper reveals himself, stating that he is taking advantage of the Legionnaires' current dilemma to trap them in the past.

 With the Trapper's Iron Curtain of Time in place, Superboy, Lightning Lad, Phantom Girl, Karate Kid and Saturn Girl venture into Smallville incognito.
 They are quickly recognized by Lana Lang, who is an honorary Legionnaire as Insect Queen.
+(Note: Lana Lang was granted honorary Legion membership in Adventure Comics #355 (April 1967).)
 To protect Superboy's secret identity, they refuse to answer her questions.
-Soon, a new Molecule Master android attacks the group, who is joined by Blok and Dawnstar.
+Soon, a new Molecule Master android attacks the group, (Note: The Legion battled the first Molecule Master android in Superboy and the Legion of Super-Heroes #201 (March/April 1974)) who is joined by Blok and Dawnstar.
 After confirming that he was created by the Time Trapper, he battles the Legionnaires until he is overwhelmed and implodes.
-With the Army still viewing Superboy and the Legion as a threat, Phantom Girl shifts Superboy, Dawnstar and herself to her homeworld Bgztl, which lies in a parallel dimension at the same coordinates as Earth.
+With the Army still viewing Superboy and the Legion as a threat, Phantom Girl shifts Superboy, Dawnstar, and herself to her homeworld Bgztl, which lies in a parallel dimension at the same coordinates as Earth.
 The other Legionnaires are captured by the military.